carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 [^1]: as of [Pull Request #12 Dynamic configuration](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/pull/12) (in response to [Issue #11 Configurable GPIO pins](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/issues/11)), Sep 11, 2021
 [^2]: as of [Pull Request #5 Bug in ff_getcwd when FF_VOLUMES < 2](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/pull/5), Aug 13, 2021

 [^3]: In my experience, the Card Detect switch on these doesn't work worth a damn.
 This might not be such a big deal, because according to [Physical Layer Simplified Specification](https://www.sdcard.org/downloads/pls/) the Chip Select (CS) line can be used for Card Detection: "At power up this line has a 50KOhm pull up enabled in the card...
 For Card detection, the host detects that the line is pulled high."
-However, the Adafruit card has it's own 47 kΩ pull up on CS, rendering it useless for Card Detection.
+However, the Adafruit card has it's own 47 kΩ pull up on CS - Card Detect / Data Line [Bit 3], rendering it useless for Card Detection.
 [^4]: [Physical Layer Simplified Specification](https://www.sdcard.org/downloads/pls/)